CCC-SLP Requirements: Become a CCC-SLP

 How to Become a CCC-SLP

-To get your Certificate of Clinical Competence in the field of Speech-Language Pathology (CCC-SLWP), you should consider doing the following.
+To get your Certificate of Clinical Competence in the field of Speech-Language Pathology (CCC-SLP), you must complete several education, examination, and professional experience requirements established by the American Speech-Language-Hearing Association (ASHA).

 1. Complete a Speech Pathology Program

 Earn a master’s in speech pathology or higher from a program accredited by the Council on Academic Accreditation (CAA).
 This accreditation signals to the American Speech-Language-Hearing Association (ASHA) that the program is teaching you all the information necessary for certification.
-To complete the program, you must earn a minimum of 36 credit hours.
-Accredited programs will also require prerequisite coursework in biology, physics, chemistry, statistics, social sciences and behavioral sciences.
+You must earn a master’s degree or higher in speech-language pathology from a program accredited by the Council on Academic Accreditation (CAA).
+Program credit requirements vary by university and are typically higher than 36 credits.
+Applicants must demonstrate foundational knowledge in statistics, biological sciences, physical sciences, and social or behavioral sciences, as required by ASHA certification standards.
 Many schools offer bridge programs where you can take your prerequisites.

 2. Complete Your Practicum Hours

-As you earn your degree, you must meet the 400-hour supervised practicum experience requirement, according to the 2020 Standards for the Certificate of Clinical Competence in Speech-Language Pathology.
+As you earn your degree, you must meet the 400-hour supervised practicum experience requirement, according to the Standards for the Certificate of Clinical Competence in Speech-Language Pathology.
 You will complete at least 325 of your practicum hours at the same time you earn your degree—depending on your undergraduate degree, you may complete up to 75 hours beforehand.
-Twenty-five of the hours must be clinical observation, and the other 375 must be direct client contact.
-For each client you work with, you must be supervised at least 25% of the time.
+25 hours must be clinical observation, and the remaining 375 must be direct client contact.
+Students must receive supervision consistent with ASHA’s clinical education standards, including direct supervision by qualified faculty or clinical supervisors during practicum experiences.

 3. Get Verification from Your Program Director

-On the CCC-SLP application, your program director must sign off on the fact that you not only met the practicum hours requirements but that you also have demonstrated knowledge in several areas related to speech pathology, as indicated by the 2020 standards.
-This includes but is not limited to communication and swallowing processes, speech sound production, Fluency, current assessment, intervention and prevention knowledge, social and cognitive aspects of communication, hearing, feeding and swallowing, augmentative and alternative communication, and voice.
+Your graduate program must verify that you completed the required coursework and supervised clinical experiences and met the competencies outlined in ASHA’s certification standards.
+This includes but is not limited to communication and swallowing processes, speech sound production, Fluency, current assessment, intervention, and prevention knowledge, social and cognitive aspects of communication, hearing, feeding and swallowing, augmentative and alternative communication, and voice.

 4. Pass the Praxis Exam